Teotihuacan

-Teotihuacan began as a religious center in the Mexican Highlands around the first century CE.
+Teotihuacan began as a religious center in the Mexican Plateau around the first century CE.
 It became the largest and most populated center in the pre-Columbian Americas.
 Teotihuacan was home to multi-floor apartment compounds built to accommodate the large population.
 The term Teotihuacan (or Teotihuacano) is also used to refer to the whole civilization and cultural complex associated with the site.

 Although it is a subject of debate whether Teotihuacan was the center of a state empire, its influence throughout Mesoamerica is well documented.
 Evidence of Teotihuacano presence is found at numerous sites in Veracruz and the Maya region.
 The later Aztecs saw these magnificent ruins and claimed a common ancestry with the Teotihuacanos, modifying and adopting aspects of their culture.
 The ethnicity of the inhabitants of Teotihuacan is the subject of debate.
 Possible candidates are the Nahua, Otomi, or Totonac ethnic groups.
 Other scholars have suggested that Teotihuacan was multi-ethnic, due to the discovery of cultural aspects connected to the Maya as well as Oto-Pamean people.
 It is clear that many different cultural groups lived in Teotihuacan during the height of its power, with migrants coming from all over, but especially from Oaxaca and the Gulf Coast.

 After the collapse of Teotihuacan, central Mexico was dominated by more regional powers, notably Xochicalco and Tula.

 The city and the archeological site are located in what is now the San Juan Teotihuacán municipality in the State of México, approximately 40 km northeast of Mexico City.
 The site covers a total surface area of 83 km2 and was designated a UNESCO World Heritage Site in 1987.
-It is the most-visited archeological site in Mexico, receiving 4,185,017 visitors in 2017.
+It was the second most-visited archeological site in Mexico in 2024, receiving 1,313,321 visitors.